This post may contain compensated links. Refer to my disclaimer for more info.

 Autumn is in the air and you’re wondering where the best weekend getaways are for fall foliage overload, dreamy drives, and fairy tale hiking trails.
 AmIright?
 Nothing gives us the warm fuzzies more than surrounding ourselves with crisp cool air and scenes of pumpkin patches, beautiful waterfalls, and fun family activities and family vacation ideas are my jam!

 Check out the best fall weekend getaways in the south below with contact information for each activity at the very end.

 The Blue Ridge Scenic Parkway meanders 469 miles through the spine of the North Georgia Mountains and you can take a heartwarming boxcar ride on the Blue Ridge Scenic Railway that travels 26 miles round trip with stunning views along the beautiful Toccoa River and into Tennessee.
-Downtown Blue Ridge, Georgia holds its Harvest Festival on Sunday, October 28th and it will delight all ages with games, live music, interactive displays, carnival snacks, costumed characters, pumpkin painting and much more.
+Downtown Blue Ridge, Georgia holds a Harvest Festival and it will delight all ages with games, live music, interactive displays, carnival snacks, costumed characters, pumpkin painting and much more.

 Spooky Savannah tours are available for those thrill seekers that want to see beautiful Savannah, Georgia’s spookier side.
 Take a creepy walking tour through Bonaventure Cemetery, where you are guided by a master storyteller past the graves of famous people and every-day Georgians or go on a spine-tingling candlelight walking tour to hear chilling tales of this Gothic town’s most famous ghosts and local folklore.
 If you dare, stay at the Marshall House Inn, formally a Civil War hospital, where rumors abound of soldier and child ghosts running in hallways and turning on appliances.